openbsd/xenocara/lib/mesa/docs/ci/bare-metal.rst

-We need privileged mode and the /dev bind mount in order to get at the serial console and fastboot USB devices (--device arguments don't apply to devices that show up after container start, which is the case with fastboot, and the servo serial devices are actually links to /dev/pts).
+We need privileged mode and the /dev bind mount in order to get at the serial console and fastboot USB devices (--device arguments don't apply to devices that show up after container start, which is the case with fastboot, and the Servo serial devices are actually links to /dev/pts).
 We use host network mode so that we can spin up a nginx server to collect XML results for fastboot.